 • feeling sick

-The rash usually starts as small itchy red spots.
+The rash usually starts as small itchy red spots which can be red, pink, darker or the same colour as surrounding skin.
 This initial rash can be harder to see on black and brown skin, so look under the forearms and in the mouth and inside of eyes.
 Some children have only a few spots, but other children have spots that cover their entire body.
 Spots are most likely to appear on the face, ears and scalp, under and on the arms, chest, stomach and legs.
-The spots then fill with fluid becoming blisters, and this is when the itching starts.
+The spots then become fluid-filled blisters, and it is a this point they become very itchy and very contagious.

 Finally, the spots will form a scab, but some will still leak fluid.
 To confuse matters, new spots keep appearing in waves over 3-5 days after the spots first start, so you'll have spots at various stages of blisters and scabbing, all at the same time!